aarddict/desktop/doc/aarddict.rst

 software you may want to stick to an older version of Aard Dictionary.

-Another issue users may encounter when installing on N800/N810 is that Aard Dictionary 0.8.0 together with PyQt4 and Qt4 libraries requires approximately 19 Mb download and 62 Mb of device memory.
+Another issue users may encounter when installing on N800/N810 is that Aard Dictionary 0.8.0 together with PyQt4 and Qt4 libraries is approximately 17 Mb download and requires 56 Mb of device memory.
 Some applications may need to be uninstalled to free enough memory for the installation.

 .. _Aard Dictionary 0.8.0 single click install: http://aarddict.org/aarddict_0.8.0.dev.install